RLGym/rlgym.github.io/docs/Getting Started/quickstart.md

 This code will train a 2v2 bot for 1 billion timesteps (That's over 18,500 hours of in-game time!), saving checkpoints every 1 million timesteps.
 You can stop the training process at any time by pressing P while the program is in focus.

-For a more complete guide for training your first agent, refer to our Rocket League tutorial on [training an agent](../Rocket%20League/training_an_agent).
+For a more complete guide to training your first agent, refer to our Rocket League tutorial on [training an agent](../Rocket%20League/training_an_agent).